 The compliance with the requirements of the policy is monitored by SCSC.
 This includes an annual review of:

-- compliance with the requirement to communicate the Supplier code of conduct to suppliers; - the effectiveness of the supplier evaluation and auditing procedures; and - completion of the relevant CR training.
+- compliance with the requirement to communicate the Supplier code of conduct to suppliers; - the effectiveness of the supplier evaluation and auditing procedures.